ftrias/jyserver/README.md

 | As commands finish, send back results | Match results with commands |
 | Send server statements for evaluation; wait for results |  Executes then and sends back results |

-When the browser queries for new commands, the server returns any pending commands.
-If there are no pending commands, it waits for 5-10 seconds before closing the connection.
+When the browser queries for new commands, the server returns any pending commands that the browser needs to execute.
+If there are no pending commands, it waits for 5-10 seconds for new commands to queue before closing the connection.
 The browser, upon getting and empty result will initiate a new connection to query for results.
 Thus, although there is always a connection open between the browser and server, this connection is reset every 5-10 seconds to avoid a timeout.